Understand the Hydration Definition So You Can Fight Dehydration

 - Dry skin or dry eyes

-Severe dehydration may cause additional symptoms such as confusion, irritability, and sunken eyes.
-In children, symptoms of dehydration may include crying without producing tears, dry diapers for more than four hours, and a sunken soft spot (fontanelle) on the head.
+Severe dehydration may cause confusion, irritability, and sunken eyes.
+In children, signs of dehydration may include crying without producing tears, dry diapers for more than four hours, and a sunken soft spot (fontanelle) on the head.

 Keep an eye out for the warning signs of dehydration listed above.
-If you start to experience the symptoms of mild to moderate dehydration, reach for an oral rehydration solution like DripDrop ORS to remedy the condition fast.
-It’s a proven alternative for managing mild to moderate dehydration that’s powerful enough to use in extreme circumstances but safe enough for everyday use.
+If you start to experience the signs of mild to moderate dehydration, reach for an oral rehydration solution like DripDrop to remedy the condition fast.

 How To Manage Dehydration